jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

     (b) any special assistance granted out of a Crown Bank Account from money appropriated by Parliament under section 124(1)(d) or (da)of that Act
   - **department** means the department for the time being responsible for the administration of the Social Security Act 1964
   - **tax file number** has the same meaning as in section YA 1 of the Income Tax Act 2007.
-(2) During any period in which the Ministry and the department are the same department,—in respect of the payment to that person of an allowance or benefit, or the payment to that person of an allowance or benefit at a rate, to which he or she was not entitled.
+(2) During any period in which the Ministry and the department are the same department,— in respect of the payment to that person of an allowance or benefit, or the payment to that person of an allowance or benefit at a rate, to which he or she was not entitled.
   (a) allowance information, beneficiary information, and student loan information may be held on the same system or systems within that department:
   (b) allowance information about any person and beneficiary information and student loan information about the same person may be held on the same file within that department:
   (c) allowance information about any person may be used by the department for the purposes of verifying—